 What about customers of companies in Wales?

-Non-household customers who use the supply system of a water company whose area is wholly or mainly in Wales will not be able to choose and will continue to receive their retail services from their existing water supplier.
+Non-household customers who use the supply system of a water company whose area is wholly or mainly in Wales are not be able to choose and continue to receive their retail services from their existing water supplier.